 Dylan P. Paschall said the last time he saw Luke Anana-Kuewa, the teenager was alive.

 Now Paschall, of Post Falls, is in the Kootenai County Jail on a charge of second-degree murder in the death of Anana-Kuewa.
-Investigators say the 18-year-old was beaten, choked, smothered and left in the frigid water on the evening of March 24, 2012.
+Investigators say the 18-year-old Hawaiian was beaten, choked, smothered and left in the frigid water on the evening of March 24, 2012.

-Detectives spent months interviewing Paschall and three friends who were with him that night at Bubba’s Pit, a popular party spot northwest of the Spirit Lake bridge.
+The sheriff’s office spent months interviewing Paschall and three friends who were with him that night at Bubba’s Pit, a popular party spot northwest of the Spirit Lake bridge.

 The four, including two other young men and a 15-year-old girl, initially told investigators they were drinking around a fire when Anana-Kuewa showed up.
 They said they offered him rum and marijuana and that he accepted.

-They said Anana-Kuewa then walked into the cold water and that Paschall repeatedly tried to get him back on the bank, but Anana-Kuewa resisted.
+The witnesses said Anana-Kuewa then walked into the cold water and that Paschall repeatedly tried to get him back on the bank, but Anana-Kuewa resisted.
 They said they left him there screaming and went home.